chill117/express-mysql-session/readme.md

 #### Configurable sessions table and column names

-You can override the default sessions database table name and column names via the 'schema' option:
+You can override the default sessions database table name and column names via the `schema` option:

 ```js
 var session = require('express-session');